-MC engages in rigorous crisis management on a consolidated basis, including individual MC Group companies, in light of the increasing diversity and complexity of risk that accompanies business expansion.
+MC engages in rigorous crisis management on a consolidated basis, includin individual MC Group companies, in light of the increasing diversity and complexit of risk that accompanies business expansion.

-A Business Continuity Plan (BCP) refers to an action plan formulated in advance with the aim of preventing the stoppage of prioritized company operations or restoring and restarting them in as little time as possible if they are interrupted by the occurrence of an unexpected event such as a natural disaster or incident.
-MC has formulated BCPs for different types of crises such as major natural disasters, new infectious diseases, international or political problems including terrorism, and accidents.
-MC will immediately initiate its own BCP in the event of such crises and work to, at minimum, ensure the continuity of prioritized operations and to quickly restore operations.
+A Business Continuity Plan (BCP) refers to an action plan formulated advance with the aim of preventing the stoppage of prioritized compaoperations or restoring and restarting them in as little time as possible if they a interrupted by the occurrence of an unexpected event such as a natural disase or incident.
+MC has formulated BCPs for different types of crises such as manatural disasters, new infectious diseases, international or political probler including terrorism, and accidents.
+MC will immediately initiate its own BCP in t event of such crises and work to, at minimum, ensure the continuity of prioritiz operations and to quickly restore operations.